 Long-term regular use of cannabis may increase your risk for severe nausea and vomiting (cannabinoid hyperemesis syndrome, or CHS).
 People who have CHS may feel very thirsty and have belly pain and diarrhea.
 They may vomit more than 20 times a day.
 Bouts of vomiting may last more than 24 hours.

-If you are using medical cannabis and are pregnant or think you might be or are breastfeeding, talk to your doctor.
+If you are using medical cannabis and are pregnant or think you might be or are breastfeeding, talk to your healthcare provider.
 It can affect your baby's development.

 Some people who regularly use cannabis may develop